microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 ###  Display Version Overlap:

-- Can be caused by the PackageVersion differring from the DisplayVersion at any point in the manifest history, and the fix is to add the PackageVersion to every manifest.
-Another option is to remove the manifests where they differ.
+- Can be caused by the PackageVersion differring from the DisplayVersion at any point in the manifest history, and the fix is to add the DisplayVersion to every manifest.
+  - Another option is to remove the manifests where these values differ.
+- Cause:
+  - Each manifest creates its own a range of DisplayVersion numbers, between the lowest and highest DisplayVersion in the same manifest.
+  - Multiple manifests can create multiple ranges within a PackageIdentifier, but these DisplayVersion ranges cannot overlap.
   - Actual log example: `2024-01-31T22:16:48.6603831Z ##[error] Manifest Error: DisplayVersion declared in the manifest has overlap with existing DisplayVersion range in the index.
 Existing DisplayVersion range in index: [ [5.17.5 (31030), 5.17.5 (31030)]]`
-- DisplayVersion is treated as a range, from the lowest DisplayVersion in a single manifest to the highest DisplayVersion in the same manifest.
-- Each manifest creates its own version range.
-- Two manifests cannot have overlapping ranges, but any given package can have multiple ranges if there are multiple manifests
+    - "Manifest" indicates the current PR's manifest.
+    - "Index" indicates all manifests currently in the repo and under the same PackageIdentifier.
 - This might lead to unexpected matching situations.
 For example, if the version ranges are 5.17.2 to 5.17.29988, and a PR's version is 5.17.5, then it falls inside that range.

 ### Scope swapping, accidental side-by-side installs, and one of the packages refuses to upgrade: